-Myth #5: I don’t need to develop intercultural competence if I already have experience working with people from different cultural backgrounds.
+Myth #5: I don’t need to develop intercultural competence if I already have experience working with people from different cultural backgrounds or diversity dimensions.

 Indeed, we can learn a good deal about other cultures by interacting with people from different backgrounds.
 However, without education about intercultural competence and professional development that begins with a formal assessment, we may not understand the cause of our intercultural challenges.
 We may also unwittingly misdiagnose a problem and direct resources to the wrong solutions.
 As a result, we may continue to act inappropriately in intercultural situations and create negative consequences such as increase alienation and interpersonal barriers between ourselves and others.
 These negative consequences could be costly for our organizations and ourselves.

 Myth #6: Intercultural competence is something I can pick up, with time, by working with people who are different from me.